im-santos/unb_multicloud_migration_slr/README.md

 We include papers based on their Include Criteria:
 <br>
 IC1: The documents must address the following subjects in their title, abstract, or keywords:
-        - Multi-cloud
+        - Multi-cloud   <br>
-        - OR Cloud-Native
+        - OR Cloud-Native  <br>
-        - OR Cloud
+        - OR Cloud  <br>
-        - OR Private cloud
+        - OR Private cloud  <br>
-        - OR Hybrid Cloud
+        - OR Hybrid Cloud  <br>
-        - OR Migration Between Clouds
+        - OR Migration Between Clouds  <br>
-        - OR Challenges of Deployment in Clouds
+        - OR Challenges of Deployment in Clouds  <br>
-        - OR Migration from Legacy Systems to Cloud
+        - OR Migration from Legacy Systems to Cloud  <br>
-        - OR Transformation from Legacy Systems to Cloud
+        - OR Transformation from Legacy Systems to Cloud  <br>
-        - OR Challenges of System Deployments in Cloud Architecture
+        - OR Challenges of System Deployments in Cloud Architecture  <br>
-        - OR Microservices Architecture.
+        - OR Microservices Architecture.  <br>
 <br>
 IC2: The publications should be written in English.